CLincat/vulcat/README_en-us.md

 # vulcat
+(Monthly update)<br>
 * Vulcat can be used to scan for vulnerabilities on the Web side.
 When a vulnerability is discovered, the target URL and Payload are prompted.
 Users can manually verify the vulnerability according to the prompt<br/>
 * Users can also write their own POC and add it to vulcat for scanning, You are also welcome to contribute your POC to the project
 * If you have any ideas, suggestions, or bugs, you can issue

 **Web applications that currently support scanning:**
-> AlibabaDruid, AlibabaNacos, ApacheAirflow, ApacheAPISIX, ApacheFlink, ApacheHadoop, ApacheSolr, ApacheStruts2, ApacheTomcat, AppWeb, AtlassianConfluence, Cicso, Discuz, Django, Drupal, ElasticSearch, F5-BIG-IP, Fastjson, Gitea, Gitlab, Grafana, Landray-OA, RubyOnRails, Jenkins, Keycloak, mongo-express, Node.js, NodeRED, ShowDoc, Spring, ThinkPHP, Ueditor, Weblogic, Webmin, Yonyou
+> AlibabaDruid, AlibabaNacos, ApacheAirflow, ApacheAPISIX, ApacheFlink, ApacheHadoop, ApacheHttpd, ApacheSolr, ApacheStruts2, ApacheTomcat, AppWeb, AtlassianConfluence, Cicso, Discuz, Django, Drupal, ElasticSearch, F5-BIG-IP, Fastjson, Gitea, Gitlab, Grafana, Influxdb, RubyOnRails, Jenkins, Jetty, Jupyter, Keycloak, Landray-OA, MiniHttpd, mongo-express, Nexus, Node.js, NodeRED, ShowDoc, Spring, ThinkPHP, Ueditor, Weblogic, Webmin, Yonyou

 <details>
 <summary><strong>The current web vulnerabilities that support scanning: [Click on]</strong></summary>